johannacarolinep/shop-register/README.md

 <br>

-#### In the *Add article* path, when inputting an article number belonging to an inactive article, the wrong menu was displayed
+#### Bug 3: In the *Add article* path, when inputting an article number belonging to an inactive article, the wrong menu was displayed

 <details>
 <summary>See issue description and solution</summary>